voxel51/fiftyone/docs/source/user_guide/basics.rst

 .. |Field| replace:: ``Field``
 .. _Field: ../user_guide/using_datasets.html#fields

-A FiftyOne |Dataset| is the understood format that can be visualized in the :doc:`FiftyOne App <app>`.
+FiftyOne Datasets are the core data structure in FiftyOne, allowing you to represent your data and manipulate it through the Python library and the :doc:`FiftyOne App <app>`.

 .. image:: ../images/dog.png